 A reminder to your teen: underage drinking and drug use are against the law.
 This is a non-negotiable.

 Still, they may find themselves in a situation where someone in their group has become intoxicated.
 A best practice for the night is hiring a limo service.
 Not in the budget?
 Make sure your teen understands the importance of being sure that the driver they’re riding with has kept away from any intoxicants.
 If they suspect otherwise, they need to call home for a ride.
+Assure them that this is about being safe, and not getting them in trouble.

 5. Make an Emergency Plan Together